CoLRev-Environment/colrev/CONTRIBUTING.md

 ## Coding standards

 - Named parameters are preferred over positional parameters to avoid ambiguity and facilitate code refactoring.
-- Variable names should help to avoid ambiguities and indicate their type if necessary (e.g., record for colrev.record.Record and record_dict for dicts).
+- Variable names should help to avoid ambiguities and indicate their type if necessary (e.g., record for colrev.record.record.Record and record_dict for dicts).
 - All tests and code linters (pre-commit-hooks) should pass.

 ## Release